AshishYesale7/Calander-Ai/src/README.md

 ## 1. The Problem: Overcoming Student Overwhelm

-For college students and early-career individuals, the path forward is often a chaotic mix of academic deadlines, skill development, exam preparation, and long-term career aspirations.
+For college students and an early-career individuals, the path forward is often a chaotic mix of academic deadlines, skill development, exam preparation, and long-term career aspirations.
 Juggling these competing priorities is a significant challenge.
 Key problems include:

 *   **Information Overload:** Students are bombarded with information about exams (like GATE, GRE, CAT), internship opportunities, new technologies, and necessary skills (DSA, AI, WebDev), making it difficult to know what to focus on.
 *   **Time Management Deficit:** Traditional calendars are passive.
 They show you *what* you have to do, but they don't help you figure out *how* to get it all done.
 Students struggle to balance classes, studying, projects, and personal growth, often leading to burnout or missed opportunities.